tylermmorton/tmpl/README.md

 # `tmpl`

-tmpl is a wrapper around Go's `html/template` package that aims to solve some of the pain points developers commonly run into while working with templates.
+`tmpl` is a developer-friendly wrapper around Go's `html/template` package, designed to simplify common tasks, enhance type safety, and make complex template setups more maintainable and readable.
+If you've ever felt frustration dealing with loosely-coupled templates and Go code, `tmpl` was built specifically for you.

 This project attempts to improve the overall template workflow and offers a few helpful utilities for developers building html based applications:

-- Two-way type safety when referencing templates in Go code and visa versa
+- Two-way type safety when referencing templates in Go code and vice-versa
 - Nested templates and template fragments
 - Template extensibility through compiler plugins
 - Static analysis utilities such as template parse tree traversal